Mining Label Distribution Drift in Unsupervised Domain Adaptation: Label Distribution Matching

-Finally, we provide objective functions and the corresponding optimize solution for LMDAN.
-We firstly calculate class-wise weights on each mini-batch samples and then optimize toward min-max game in adversarial learning integrates with subsequent classification by a dual weighting strategy.
-Loss functions for LMDAN can be written as: \begin{small} \end{small} \begin{small}
+Finally, we provide the objective functions and the corresponding optimizing solution for LMDAN.
+We first calculate class-wise weights on each mini-batch sample and then optimize toward the min-max game in adversarial learning integrated with subsequent classification by a dual weighting strategy.
+Loss functions for LMDAN can be written as:

-\end{small}where $w_i$ is the corresponding weight of the class where $x^s\sim\euscr{D}^s$ belongs to, and $\lambda$ is the trade-off hyperparameter for classification loss and adversarial loss.
-In our objective functions, the weighting strategy conducts in two places.
+where $w_i$ is the corresponding weight of the class where $x^s\sim\euscr{D}^s$ belongs to, and $\lambda$ is the trade-off hyperparameter for classification loss and adversarial loss.
+In our objective functions, the weighting strategy is conducted in two places.
 The weighted classifier $\mathcal{G}$ captures label distribution drift for better decision boundary adaptation on target domain, and the weighted discriminator $\mathcal{D}$ and encoder $\mathcal{F}$ further adjust feature alignment to fit label distribution drift as well.

-Algorithm~\ref{alg:optimize} shows the complete optimization procedure.
 In our implementation, we utilize cross-entropy loss as the loss function for $\mathcal{L}$, and set the trade-off parameter $\lambda$ default to 1 for all experiments.
-Since the complexity of the optimal assignment is not scalable to the whole dataset, the mini-batch label matching is work as well.
+Since the complexity of the optimal assignment is not scalable to the whole dataset, the mini-batch label matching is applied as well.
 Two benefits are clear.
 Mini-batch training makes the complexity of the optimal matching affordable in big data adaptation.
 Besides, equivalent numbers of data points from source and target domain can be sampled, rendering the matching and feature alignment balanced.
 We use pre-trained ResNet-50~\cite{resnet} as the feature extractor.
 Following by~\cite{DANN}, we set the initial learning rate $lr=0.01$ for SGD optimizer, then gradually adjust the learning rate for the classifier by ${lr_{c} = lr(1+10p)^{-0.75}}$, where $p$ is the training process changed from $0$ to $1$ linearly.
-The learning rate for discriminator is $lr_{d}=\frac{1-\exp(-10p)}{1+\exp(-10p)}lr$ and adjust accordingly.
+The learning rate for discriminator is $lr_{d}=\frac{1-\exp(-10p)}{1+\exp(-10p)}lr$.